Last updated: 20th February 2018.

 Dealing with local men:

-I wore long cotton pants down to my ankles, a t shirt with a high neck, a long-sleeved cotton shirt and a scarf.
+I wore long cotton pants down to my ankles, a t shirt with a high neck, a long-sleeved cotton shirt and a shawl.
 I kept everything loose and light so I didn’t get too hot during the day.
 The girls I met who felt most scarred by the hassle were those who were walking around in shorts and a strap top, but even those who were covered from head to toe weren’t left alone, as my experience shows.

 Expect to feel uncomfortable in shared cabs:

-Know that your frame of mind will affect your experience
+Know that your frame of mind will affect your experience:

 My time in Morocco was challenging but it was rewarding, too.
 As long as you’re fully aware of what to expect, stay positive, dress respectfully and take time to rest when the hassle gets too much, there’s no reason you can’t have a safe and enjoyable trip.